 Required Uniform: black scrub pants, black scrub top, and clean athletic shoes.
 Backless shoes, clogs, or open-toed shoes are not acceptable.

-Completed application, including required pre-requisites, must be submitted ten (10) days prior to the selected start date.
+A completed enrollment form, including required pre-requisites, must be submitted seven (7) days prior to the selected start date.

 .png)